joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ### Insurance

-For an insurance, information about incidents is of importance.
+For insurance companies, information about incidents is of importance.
 This can in some cases pose a privacy intrusion.
 Let's explore a scenario where HYKER could ease the situation.

 The scenario revolves around a car rental service.
 This car rental service consists of a fleet owner and a bunch of cars.
 The biggest asset of the rental service is, of course, the cars.
 Lately, there has been a number of car thefts.
 In order to deal with the car theft problem, the owner wants to fit the cars with GPS trackers, so that the insurance company can see what has happened.
 The customer's position being known by the car rental company and the insurance company all the time would be a privacy infringement and would hurt the public image of the company.

 The solution can be a trust based security model.
 In day-to-day use, the car broadcasts an encrypted position that only the driver can read.
-If a car is stolen, the decryption key can be shared with the insurance company to prove the customers innocence.
-The decision of when to allow the rental company access to data needs to be in the hand of the customer, otherwise, he or she can never know if the position is private.
+If a car is stolen, the decryption key can be shared with the insurance company by the driver to prove their innocence.
+The decision of when to allow the rental company access to the data needs to be in the hand of the customer, otherwise, they can never know if their position is private.
 This is a clear scenario where trust is the main security concern.
 HYKER easily lets you build systems with a trust model where you can add parties retroactively.

 ### Autonomous Vehicles

 Autonomous vehicles are going to communicate constantly.
 The most basic form of communication is car-to-car, where vehicles share things like current speed and direction, known obstacles, etc. with nearby vehicles.
 If the vehicle is part of a fleet, it will also have to be able to communicate things like current position and payload to a traffic management system.

 As this information can be sensitive it is important for the vehicle to be able to set rules for how the data propagates and with whom it is shared.
 That is, detected obstacles can be public data, position, and heading made available to nearby vehicles, and routing plans are shared only with associated vehicles (e.g. within the same fleet).
-The groups formed will be of varying dynamicity; the nearby-vehicles-group will be highly dynamic while the fleet remains fairly consistent.
-The forming of these groups, and the maintaining of a healthy state over time by including and excluding members is a central problem for autonomous systems as agents need to trust the consistency of such groups in order to trust the data.
+The groups formed will be of varying dynamicity; the group of nearby vehicles will be highly dynamic while the fleet remains fairly consistent.
+The forming of these groups and the maintaining of a healthy state over time by including and excluding members is a central problem for autonomous systems, as agents need to trust the consistency of such groups in order to trust the data.

 This is a basic example of the security needed in a self-organizing system where agents can reach consensus in a distributed way.
 It also suggests how to restrict propagation of sensitive information without human administration.